Logo

 Edinburgh Castle changed hands a number of times during these conflicts with the Covenanters taking control twice.

-1660 - Charles II Stuart is restored to the throne of Scotland and England, leading to more peaceful times.
+1660 - Charles II Stuart was restored to the throne of Scotland and England, leading to more peaceful times.

-Charles II based a full time Army at Edinburgh Castle at this time.
-The Castle is then used to hold high profile prisoners, thought to be involved in plots to overthrow the Royals.
+Charles II based a full time Army at Edinburgh Castle at that time.
+The Castle was then used to hold high profile prisoners, thought to be involved in plots to overthrow the Royals.

-1678 - Holyrood Palace is completed about 1 mile north of Edinburgh Castle, becoming the main Royal residence in Scotland.
+1678 - Holyrood Palace was completed about 1 mile north of Edinburgh Castle, becoming the main Royal residence in Scotland.

 1687 - James II, king of England and Scotland, brought an end to fighting over religion by allowing all to serve God in their own way and manner.